Kevin01001100/Enterprise-User-Onboarding-Lab/docs/01-vm-creation.md

 Network Adapter
 `NAT`

-Ensure the Windows Server ISO remains attached under **CD/DVD**.

 ---

+### Attach Windows Server ISO

+Under **CD/DVD**, configure the installation media.

+Select:

+Use ISO image file

+Browse to the Windows Server 2019 ISO.

+Example:

+`Windows_Server_2019.iso`

+Ensure the following option is enabled:

+Connect at power on

+---

+## Step 7 — Create the Virtual Machine

-After applying these settings, click **Finish** to create the virtual machine.
+After applying the hardware settings, click:

+**Close**

+Then click:

+**Finish**

+This creates the virtual machine **LAB-DC01**, which will be used to install Windows Server and configure Active Directory in the lab environment.